PanicAtTheKernl/IP-Scourge/README.md

 ## Disclaimer

 Use IP-Scourge responsibly. **PanicAtTheKernl** is not liable for misuse, such as griefing or disrupting servers.
-Scan and join only servers you’re permitted to, and always be respectful—don’t ruin anyone’s game.
+Scan and join only servers you’re permitted to, and always be respectful.
+Don’t ruin anyone’s fun!

 ## Features